-- (a) assessing whether the increase in operating costs over the 2005-10 period is appropriate and justified; and - (b) reviewing forward estimates of the operating cost categories.
+- (a) whether the increase in operating costs over 2005-10 was appropriate and justified; and - (b) reviewing forward estimates of the operating cost categories.

 The Authority engaged Davwil to assist with the analysis.
-In addition, the Authority proposes to undertake further benchmarking of GAWB's operating costs prior to making a final recommendation on them.
+For the Final Report, the Authority engaged Halcrow to undertake a further assessment of GAWB's operating expenditure.